mdn/content/files/en-us/web/accessibility/aria/attributes/aria-grabbed/index.md

 The `aria-grabbed` property is expected to be replaced by a new feature in a future version of WAI-ARIA and is considered deprecated.

+> [!NOTE]
-> **Note:** ARIA does not enable accessible functionality.
+> ARIA does not enable accessible functionality.
 ARIA only conveys the intended behavior of your functionality.

 ## Values